SymfonyCasts/30-days-last/sfcasts/view-transitions.md

 Now... fixed!
 And we have transitions on... virtually *every* type of navigation on our site.
 And in only about 10 minutes!
 It's crazy!

-Tomorrow's mission: crafting a dazzling toast notification system that's easy to activate no matter where and how we need to add them.
+Now to tomorrow's mission: crafting a dazzling toast notification system that's easy to activate no matter where and how we need to add them.
 Seeya then!